Published:

 4.1 Define products

-Determine which products your association wants to sell online.
-Keep the list short – 5–10 products are enough to start.
-For each product you need: name, price in CHF, description (1–2 sentences), a photo and, if applicable, variants (size, colour).
+Determine which products your club wants to sell online.
+Keep the list short – 5–10 products are enough to start with.
+For each product, you need: name, price in CHF, description (1–2 sentences), a photo and any variations (size, colour).
 For tickets: event date, category, available quantity.
-For courses: date, time, instructor, participant limit.
+For courses: date, time, course instructor, participation limit.

 Register with a PSP that offers mini webshops – such as Payrexx Pages, MyCommerce or a comparable Swiss tool.
-Upload your association logo, choose the colours and add the products with photo, description and price.
+Upload your club logo, choose the colours, and add the products with photo, description and price.
 Activate the payment methods: TWINT, credit and debit card (Visa, Mastercard), PostFinance Pay.
-Test the shop with a test payment (minimum amount, then cancel).
+Test the shop with a trial payment (very small amount, then cancel it).

 4.3 Sell and promote